intermine/im-docs/docs/database/performance/configuration.rst

 Defaults to 100000000 milliseconds.

-See `ObjectStoreInterMineImpl.java` for the exact exception that is thrown.

 os.query.max-limit
 ---------------------------------

 When the query is executed, via `ObjectStoreInterMineImpl.executeWithConnection()`, `SQL EXPLAIN <https://www.postgresql.org/docs/9.1/static/sql-explain.html>`_ is run on the generated query.
 If the estimated number of rows is more than the `max-limit` parameter set, the query will fail.

 Note this relies on Postgres's statistics being up to date and correct, be sure to run `ANALYSE`.

-See `objectstore/query/ResultsBatches.java` for the exact exception that is thrown.

 Defaults to 100000000 rows.